SpringSaLaDpy/SpringSaLaDpy.github.io/index.md

 - Cluster radius (the maximum distance between a site and its cluster’s center of mass).
 - Variations in mass coefficients defining distribution of mass, computed as a radius of gyration / maximum radius for a given cluster.
 For comparison, mass coefficient of a thin spherical shell (where all mass is at the periphery) is close to 1, mass coefficient for a solid sphere is square root of 3/5, and if all mass is concentrated in the center then the mass coefficient is 0).
 One can see that some clusters (in green) demonstrate properties of a solid sphere, while majority of clusters have more mass towards its center.
+  - Radius of gyration of various clusters, depending on the size of the clusters.
+One can see that for larger clusters radius of gyration is becoming linearly larger.
+  - Average distance of center of mass of identical molecules to the membrane.
+One can see that Nephrin is bound to the membrane and stays close to it.
+Meanwhile, as Nck and NWasp are recruited by Nephrin, their center of mass is becoming closer to the membrane.

 <table>
   <tr>